 Taking care of my family is my job, and it's one that I adore.
 Not so much the laundry, but give me a sewing machine and some fabric or a fully-stocked kitchen any day and I'm golden.
-To me, caring for them is one of the deep pleasures of motherhood and partnership, whether it's crafting a home, sewing a doll, baking some bread, or making the bed, I love it all.
+Caring for them is one of my deep pleasures of motherhood and partnership, whether it's crafting a home, sewing a doll, baking some bread, or making the bed, I love it all.

 But the thing I love most of all is soothing their aches and pains and sicknesses with remedies I craft by hand.
 It's magical and a kind of alchemy.
 I grew up with a grandmother who was an herbal fanatic as well as a nurse, so I was introduced to both the Western ways of medicine and the folklore of herbs and natural remedies at an early age.

 Some of my earliest memories are of drinking murky concoctions to treat colds, eating raw honey for my seasonal allergies, and placing jars of heated horseradish over my ear to treat persistent infections.
 There were definitely some fails, but for the most part, the remedies worked in gentle and effective ways.

 Now, many years later, I'm still relying on a lot of those same remedies, but with a much greater understanding of the human body, how it tends to fall apart, and the ways in which it can heal itself, all thanks to my work in the field of massage therapy and some training I did with an herbalist back in Boulder.

 I have a method when it comes to what I keep on hand for medicine-making because otherwise, my kitchen would look like a well-stocked apothecary.
 There are so many amazing herbs and other ingredients that each do wonderful things, but I'm not trying to start a pharmacy here.